MapReduce

 int pipe(int pipefd[2]);

-pipe() takes in a single argument - an array of size 2.
+• pipe() takes a single argument - an array of size 2.

 How much data can a pipe hold?

-The maximum size is dependent on the system, but usually it ranges from 4 KiB to 128 KiB.
+Pipes' capacity depends on system configuration, but usually it ranges from 4 KiB to 128 KiB.

 pipe() vs pipe2()